naelstrof/BSPParser/README.md

 Since this is so highly specialized, it's built within heavy limitations.

 - Custom textures within .wads are ignored, and in-fact, all wads are included by assumption.
 I didn't want to write a bsp texture lump parser, or wad parser.
 Sorry!
 This objectively worsens the quality of correctly configured resource files.
+(Though improves utterly broken ones!)

 ## Showcase